We don’t buy links. We do turn money into links.

 So what can we learn from all this?
 Should you buy link building services from agencies?

 One of the few I know of, Page One Power, had a minimum contract of $2,500 per month the last time I checked.
 Most reputable agencies start at a similar price point.

 Outreach takes time.
 You need systems.
 You need people.
 There is overhead.
 The effect is amplified for agencies, since they typically have at least a handful of U.S.-based employees.

 I have seen smaller agencies who have done legitimately good work for cheaper.
-Hell, my brother used to run one.
+Hell, my brother is running one.
 But they are few and far between, and they are typically really difficult to find.

 But, in general, the good ones tend to be expensive, and if I were going to make a prediction, I’d wage those prices are going to go up over time as big companies continue to wise up to the power of SEO and the internet gets more saturated with outreach emails (driving conversions down and costs up).

 Here’s the kicker, though… since you are not an seo agency, you can get links for much cheaper than they can if you just build a system.